XFML Core — eXchangeable Faceted Metadata Language

 3.4 Topic concept

-Anything you can possible imagine, whether it exists or not, can be a topic.
+Anything you can possibly imagine, whether it exists or not, can be a topic.

 Note the difference between a topic and a term, as used in thesauri for example.
 A topic is an abstract entity, a term is a specific (set of) words.
 So the topic "accessibility" could be described by the term "accessibility", but also by the terms "universal access" or "ease of access".
 XFML doesn't deal with terms, it deals with topics.